The Virginia Informer

-The Virginia Informer was a student-run publication at The College of William and Mary in Williamsburg, Virginia.
+The Virginia Informer was a student-run publication at The College of William & Mary in Williamsburg, Virginia.
 The newspaper contained five sections: News, Features, Sports, Arts & Culture, and Opinion.
 It was a member of the Collegiate Network and a member of the Associated Collegiate Press.

 Unlike other primary campus publications, The DoG Street Journal and The Flat Hat, it received no funding from the college administration or student activity fee for any of its operations but rather from grants, subscriptions, advertising and donations.
 The Informer was known to publish conservative and libertarian editorials.

-In March 2010, the paper celebrated its fifth anniversary in Miller Hall at the Mason School of Business with guests including Congressman Rob Wittman, William and Mary President W. Taylor Reveley III, Miss Virginia USA 2010 Samantha Casey, members of the Williamsburg City Council, senior business executives, alumni and faculty, and student leaders.
+In March 2010, the paper celebrated its fifth anniversary in Miller Hall at the Mason School of Business with guests including Congressman Rob Wittman, William & Mary President W. Taylor Reveley III, Miss Virginia USA 2010 Samantha Casey, members of the Williamsburg City Council, senior business executives, alumni and faculty, and student leaders.

 The Virginia Informer transitioned from bimonthly to weekly printing in early 2010 and added a Sports section later that year, the first new section since the paper's founding in 2005.
 However, in January 2013, The Informer began printing monthly.
 After several semesters of infrequent publication, The Virginia Informer ceased operating in 2016.